“A dream that I dream alone is but only a dream. But a dream that we dream together is reality.”

 We advise our clients that lawyers make money in two ways:

 1. A Client calls because they need help to rectify a situation they could have avoided in the first place.
-In most cases, if the Client called before addressing a complicate “legal” issue without proper legal advice, they could avoid finding themselves in a “legal bind.”
+In most cases, if the Client called before addressing a complicated “legal” issue without proper legal advice, they could avoid finding themselves in a “legal bind.”

 2. A Client calls and asks for advice, pays for that advice, but doesn’t follow the advice, in which case the Client will call back and ask for help to rectify a situation they could have avoided if they had followed the advice they sought in the first place.